 Ian is the Chief Executive of Capital & Counties Properties PLC, one of the largest publically listed property investment and development companies in central London.
 He is a Chartered Surveyor with over 25 years’ experience in large scale global real estate investment and development.
 He was an Executive Director of Hongkong Land until 2006 when he returned to London to become an Executive Director of Liberty International.
 He is a member of the British Property Federation Policy Committee, a Trustee and Board Member of the Urban Land Institute and past Chairman of the Association of Foreign Investors in Real Estate in America.
 He is also a director of AIM listed Japan Residential Investment Co Ltd.

-Professor of Land Economy
+Head of Department, Department of Land Economy

 Before joining Trillium in 2003, Roddy was a lead management consultant in KPMG’s Property & Programmes Consulting group, which he joined in 1998.
 Prior to that, he was a property asset manager in Coopers & Lybrand’s Business Recovery & Insolvency division for 6 years, having started his articles at Knight Frank & Rutley.
 He served as an Army officer with the Royal Green Jackets, after reading Economics at Cambridge.